Thursday, August 10, 2006

 Wikipedia photo

-When one calls someone else, one is invading their office, their home, or their peace.
+It’s called phone etiquette.
+When one telephones someone else, one is invading their office, their home, or their peace.
 One is an invader, perhaps a friendly one, but nonetheless an invader in the strict sense of the word.
 Therefore, it’s incumbent upon the invader, to identify himself/herself first.
-Key point: callers should identify themselves first.
+Yes, callers should identify themselves first.

 As a boy, I was raised to answer our home phone thus: